Nowalski/ETCMC_Software/README.md

 Once all configurations are set, click on the "Start Node" button to initiate your node and begin operations.

 ( U ONLY EARN WITH A VALID LICENSE OBTAINED ON THE MARKETPLACE )

+ONly Works on Windows 7 and Above, NO TINY OS or other Modified Windows Version you are on ur Own then,